maquadir/learningApp/README.md

 # learningApp

 # Introduction
+Using git to track your commits and your IDE and test framework of choice, implement the following Android application requirements:

 1. Parent can login themselves with username/password
 2. Parent can login their child without entering the child's username/password